CzBiX/ob-sync-server/README.md

-# ob-sync-server
+# Obsidian Sync Server
-A reimplemented sync server for Obsidian via reverse engineering.
+A reimplemented sync server for Obsidian based on reverse engineering.
+Not affiliated with Obsidian.md.

 ![Supported Obsidian version](https://img.shields.io/badge/dynamic/json?url=https%3A%2F%2Fraw.githubusercontent.com%2FCzBiX%2Fob-sync-server%2Fmaster%2Fob-plugin%2Fapi-server%2Fmanifest.json&query=minAppVersion&logo=obsidian&label=Obsidian&color=rebeccapurple)

-> [!WARNING]
+## Disclaimer
-> Some behavior may be different from the official server.
+This implementation is based on the reverse engineering of client, and may not be the same as the official server.
+Most of features are implemented, and should work as expected.
+But bugs may exist, use at your own risk.

 ## What works
-- [x] user login
+- [x] user create, login
-- [x] vault listing, creation, and deletion
+- [x] vault list, create, delete
-- [x] document live syncing
+- [x] live sync
-- [x] document history, restore
+- [x] history, restore

 ## TODO
-- [ ] database/storage cleaning
+- [ ] database/storage cleanup
 - [ ] API to access vaults/documents
 - [ ] share vault
 - [ ] publish maybe?